kirolloushany03/flask_webapp_v1/README.md

-this the readme of first webapp with flask
+and also will be the first backend to deal with